Skip to main content

 yield r.json().get("games", [])

-The pipeline state is stored locally in pipeline working directory and as a consequence - it cannot be shared with pipelines with different names.
-You must also make sure that data written into the state is JSON Serializable.
-Except standard Python types, dlt handles DateTime, Decimal, bytes and UUID.
+The pipeline state is stored locally in the pipeline working directory and, as a consequence, it cannot be shared with pipelines with different names.
+You must also make sure that data written into the state is JSON serializable.
+Except for standard Python types, dlt handles DateTime, Decimal, bytes, and UUID.

 tip

-decompose your source in order to, for example run it on Airflow in parallel.
-If you cannot avoid that, designate one of the resources as state writer and all the other as state readers.
-This is exactly what pipedrive pipeline does.
-With such structure you will still be able to run some of your resources in parallel.
+Decompose your source to, for example, run it on Airflow in parallel.
+If you cannot avoid that, designate one of the resources as the state writer and all others as state readers.
+This is exactly what the pipedrive pipeline does.
+With such a structure, you will still be able to run some of your resources in parallel.

 caution